 You will be offered various antenatal screening and diagnostic tests during pregnancy.
-Find out what they can reveal about your health and the health of your baby here.
+Here's what they can reveal about yours and your baby's health...

 What is antenatal testing?
 The antenatal screening tests offered to you during pregnancy can help you find out more about: